4eburator/tonies/README.md

 ### How will the data pipeline be monitored?
 - **Open Search Dashboards:** Used to monitor the ingestion process and explore raw and processed data.
 - **Spark Logs:** Set the Spark log level to 'INFO' to track job execution and monitor ETL transformations.
+- **Spark UI**: Where you can monitor the progress of jobs, view stages, and analyze task execution

 ### Which alerting mechanisms will be put in place?
 - **Health Checks:** Health checks for services (`tonies-spark-master` and `tonies-opensearch-storage`) are included